UH System Policies and Procedures

 (a) Review PREQ and/or Disbursement Vouchers (DV) requests for propriety and completeness.
 Invoices and receipts must be provided and attached to the payment request.
 Amounts will only be paid upon receipt of proper documentation.

-(b) If the required documentation has not been attached to the payment request, the payment will be disapproved.
+(b) If the required documentation have not been attached to the payment request, the payment will be disapproved.

 (2) For taxes backup withheld: